Theft Risk Assessment Service

 Electricity Theft Tip-Off Service – ETTOS

-ETTOS is a separate but complementary service to the TRAS and will go live in Autumn 2016.
-It is a 24- hour, 7 days a week national free-phone telephone service and website for members of the public to report suspected energy theft online.
-It will allow tip offs regarding suspected energy theft, received from the general public, to be sent to the relevant supplier or network operator based on the address provided in the tip off.
+ETTOS is a separate but complementary service to the TRAS and went live in September 2016.
+It provides the StayEnergySafe line open 24- hours, 7 days a week with a national free-phone telephone service and website for members of the public to report suspected energy theft online at www.stayenergysafe.co.uk.
+The service allows tip offs regarding suspected energy theft, received from the general public, to be sent to the relevant supplier or network operator based on the address provided in the tip off.